BoredomCrusher/ElectricSheep-Bot/README.md

 3.)
 Helps manage and keeps track of a collaberative "Exquisite Corpse" project, where writers take turns adding prose to the same story.

 4.)
 Comments "¯\\\_(ツ)_/¯" if "/shrug" is typed anywhere in a comment.

+Possible additions:

+1.)
+If I wake up and decide I hate my GPU:
+  • Use bot to mine Bitcoin until my computer is set on fire.